Skip to content

 < All Topics

-Formulas allow you to automatically populate a tag with a value based on the values of other tags in a Signority Package.
-Formulas are limited to Prefillable tags, which are tags that can be filled out by the Signority Package sender prior to sending out the document for signing, as well as Text tags.
+Formulas allow you to automatically populate a tag with a value based on the values of other tags in a document.
+They are limited to the prefillable text and number tagstags that can be filled out by the document sender prior to sending out the document for signingas well as text tags.

-Now locate the Prefillable tag or Text tag that you would like to create a formula for.
-Select the tag, and click on the gear icon.
-In the window that pops up, locate the line called “Saved Conditions” and click on the ellipsis button.
-A new popup window will appear.
-This is where you will build your formula.
+For any prefillable tag or text tag that you would like to create a formula for, open the settings by clicking on the tag to select it and click on the gear icon.
+The tags settings window will pop up, locate the line called “Saved Conditions” and click on the ellipsis button.
+A new popup window will appear where you will build your formula.

 Conditional Formula